SDearing/Project-02/README.md

 *	The program will need to be able to award the user a cash prize if they are correct
 *	The program will need to be able to store the amount of cash the user has generated and allow that cash variable to be increased when the user correctly guesses
 *	The program will need to be on a loop so the user can play multiple rounds of the game
-*	The program will need to allow the user to exit the game whenever they please
 ## Non- Functional Specifications ##
 *	The program will need to display to the user what the first card is, by showing a written description of the cards attributes.
 *	The program will need to display to the user a written description of what the new card is after they have inputted their guess